MuniraRoma/University-Management-/README.md

 ## **Overview**

-This project demonstrates **Code Refactoring Techniques** to eliminate code smells and improve code quality across multiple modules including **Transport Management**, **Course Registration**, and **Cafe Billing System**.
+This project demonstrates **Code Refactoring Techniques** to eliminate code smells and improve code quality across multiple modules including **Transport Management**, **Course Registration**,  **Library Management** and **Cafe Billing System**.
 Each refactoring technique is applied to create cleaner, more maintainable, and readable code.

 ---